 Alternatively, joint legal decision-making, means that both parents will coordinate with one another to make these important decisions.
 Do note, this is completely separate from parenting, which legally refers to the parent’s right to spend physical time with their child.

-Contact us today at Hallier Lawrence if you have any questions or concerns about your legal decision-making rights as a parent in Arizona.
+Contact us today at Hallier Stearns PLC if you have any questions or concerns about your legal decision-making rights as a parent in Arizona.